EndPointCorp/end-point-blog/2018/03/01/vue-router-in-ecommerce.html.md

 ?
 Install vue-router?
 (Y/n)
 ```

-If you select Yes here, the main differences you’ll see is that an application with vue-router installed will call `<router-view/>` to render the view for the current router, instead of a `<HelloWorld/>` component, and that a vue-router app will include src/router/index.js with basic routing configuration to your `<HelloWorld/>` component.
+If you select Yes here, the main differences you’ll see are that an application with vue-router installed will call `<router-view/>` to render the view for the current router, instead of a `<HelloWorld/>` component, and that a vue-router app will include src/router/index.js with basic routing configuration to your `<HelloWorld/>` component.

 #### Without Routing
 ```